anders-erik/andegraph/webextension/README.md

 ### web-ext

-$ web-ext run --firefox="C:\Program Files\Firefox Nightly\firefox.exe" --source-dir ./src/
+$ web-ext run --firefox="/home/anders/software/firefox-dev/firefox" --source-dir ./webextension/src/

 Watches the source directory and will reload the extension on updates.